mrprotocoll/mrprotocoll/README.md

 ## Skills

-- Strong proficiency in [JavaScript, React and Redux,and PHP]
+- Strong proficiency in [JavaScript, React and Redux, and PHP]
 - Experience with [Bootstrap, JQuery, OOP]
 - Knowledge of [MySQL, AWS Cloud, NodeJS]
 - Familiar with [Agile, Scrum.]